CloudSlang/cloud-slang/README.md

 ###### Pre-Requisite: Java JRE >= 7

-1. Download the cslang zip from [here](https://github.com/CloudSlang/cloud-slang/releases/download/cloudslang-0.7.14/cslang-cli.zip).
-(For the latest snapshot, download from [here](https://github.com/CloudSlang/cloud-slang/releases/latest).)
+1. Download the latest snapshot of cslang-cli-with-content.zip from [here](https://github.com/CloudSlang/cloud-slang/releases/latest).
 2. Unzip it.
 3. Go to the folder /cslang/bin/
 4. Run the executable :